 Veg out on veggies

 The sky is the limit here.
-Better yet, hit the farmers' market or produce aisle for inspiration.
+You can hit the produce aisle for inspiration.

 Ditch the heavy dressing